 Client stopped on Interstate 80 in York County, Nebraska transporting $500,000 cash and was charged with felony possession of drug money.

 Client stopped on Interstate-80 with 20 pounds of marijuana.
 Client was charged with possession with intent to distribute marijuana, a Class IIA felony punishable by up to 20 years in imprisonment.
 Client sentenced to probation.
 No Jail Time.

 Client charged in Douglas County with possession with intent to distribute marijuana based on an interstate drug stop where police officers located 27lbs of marijuana.
-Berry Law Firm won the motion to suppress evidence based on an illegal traffic stop in violation of the client’s 4th Amendment rights.
-After the court granted Berry Law Firm’s motion, the prosecutor dismissed the case.
+Berry Law won the motion to suppress evidence based on an illegal traffic stop in violation of the client’s 4th Amendment rights.
+After the court granted Berry Law’s motion, the prosecutor dismissed the case.